joelparkerhenderson/demo-rust-axum/README.md

 You should see "Hello, World!".

+In your shell, press CTRL-C.

+Your shell should print "^Csignal shutdown" or possibly just "Csignal shutdown".

 <div style="page-break-before:always;"></div>

-## 3. Create a new route and handler function
+## 4. Create a new route and handler function

 An axum route can call an function, which is called an axum handler.
 The handler is async function returns something that can be converted into a response.